The Center for Experiential Learning (CEL) partners with local nonprofits through two programs:

 - While every eligible project is presented to our students, the students self-select based on skill set and interest.

-- If your agency is not selected, you have the opportunity to engage in future cycles.
+- Up to 18 clients will be selected per semester.
+If your agency is not selected, you have the opportunity to engage in future cycles.

 Your Passionate Team Gets to Work